Network Time Protocol: Windows Time

 All Microsoft Windows versions since Windows 2000 include the Windows Time service (W32Time), which has the ability to synchronize the computer clock to an NTP server.

 W32Time was originally implemented for the purpose of the Kerberos version 5 authentication protocol, which required time to be within 5 minutes of the correct value to prevent replay attacks.
-The version in Windows 2000 and Windows XP only implements SNTP, and violates several aspects of the NTP version 3 standard.
+The network time server in Windows 2000 Server (and Windows XP) does not implement NTP disciplined synchronization, only locally disciplined synchronization with NTP/SNTP correction.

-Beginning with Windows Server 2003 and Windows Vista, W32Time became compatible with a significant subset of NTPv3.
+Beginning with Windows Server 2003 and Windows Vista, the NTP provider for W32Time became compatible with a significant subset of NTPv3.
 Microsoft states that W32Time cannot reliably maintain time synchronization with one second accuracy.
 If higher accuracy is desired, Microsoft recommends using a newer version of Windows or different NTP implementation.

 Beginning with Windows 10 version 1607 and Windows Server 2016, W32Time can be configured to reach time accuracy of 1 s, 50 ms or 1 ms under certain specified operating conditions.